How to track your daughter’s period

 We want to make this as easy as possible, so please do email us if you'd like any support setting up a membership!
 You can reply to this email or email hello@weareluna.app

-Should you track your daughter’s period?
+Should I track my daughter’s period?

 Some parents worry their daughter won’t remember to log anything, and that’s totally valid.